Thermistors in Temperature Indicator Circuits

 The operational amplifier's output 7 enters a high state as a result.

-Operational amplifier I experiences the exact identical circumstances, with output 1 likewise showing a high state.
+Operational amplifier I experience the exact identical circumstances, with output 1 likewise showing a high state.
 The following are the effects of this:

 The NAND gate III's output is in a low state, turning off the red LED L1.